diasurgical/devilution/CONTRIBUTE.md

 See for instance [drlg_l1_load_dun](http://sanctuary.github.io/notes/#function/drlg_l1_load_dun), which is defined in `drlg_l1.cpp`.
-This function has the PSX signature `void LoadL1Dungeon__FPcii(char *sFileName, int vx, int vy)`, but is documented in the Sancutary Notes repo as follows for consistency:
+This function has the PSX signature `void LoadL1Dungeon__FPcii(char *sFileName, int vx, int vy)`, but is documented in the Sanctuary Notes repo as follows for consistency:

 ```cpp
 /// address: 0x40AE79